 The Ombudsman also made himself available to meet with consumers in Victoria, New South Wales and, in particular, Queensland where the Ombudsman, subject to COVID-19 restrictions, is on the ground in Brisbane for two days per month.
-The Ombudsman is also available for Zoom meetings as well given the difficulties of face to face meetings due to COVID-19.
+The Ombudsman has also made himself available to meet with consumers in Victoria, New South Wales and Queensland by teleconference given the current lockdowns due to COVID-19.

 As a general observation, those consumers who solely rely on Australia Post for their communication seem to be more concerned about the amount of time taken to receive communication/correspondence in the mail.
+Anecdotally, it would seem that COVID-19 has impacted on delivery times for Australia Post and particularly those that involve correspondence between States.
 This is a matter that has been raised with the TCO during telephone contact.
 We will continue to monitor this matter going forward.
 These consumers tend to anecdotally be elderly who either cannot use or do not have access to technology.
-There is also a small number of consumers who cannot afford the technology.
+There is also a small number of consumers who cannot afford the technology for email or internet.